HKUST-Aerial-Robotics/FUEL/README.md

 # FUEL

+__News:__

+- Aug 24, 2021: The CPU-based simulation is released, CUDA is no longer required.
+Richer exploration environments are provided.

 **FUEL** is a powerful framework for **F**ast **U**AV **E**xp**L**oration.
+Our method is demonstrated to complete challenging exploration tasks **3-8 times** faster than state-of-the-art approaches at the time of publication.
 Central to it is a Frontier Information Structure (FIS), which maintains crucial information for exploration planning incrementally along with the online built map.
 Based on the FIS, a hierarchical planner plans frontier coverage paths, refine local viewpoints, and generates minimum-time trajectories in sequence to explore unknown environment agilely and safely.
-Our method is demonstrated to complete challenging exploration tasks **3-8 times** faster than state-of-the-art approaches at the time of publication.

-__News:__

-- Aug 24, 2021: The CPU-based simulation is released, CUDA is no longer required.
-Richer exploration environments are provided.

-__Authors__: [Boyu Zhou](http://boyuzhou.net) and [Shaojie Shen](http://uav.ust.hk/group/) from the [HUKST Aerial Robotics Group](http://uav.ust.hk/).

 <p align="center">
   <img src="files/1.gif" width = "400" height = "225"/>